Return to Work Agreement

 In order for Producers to enforce rules on the production set that apply to fully vaccinated versus not fully vaccinated individuals, Producers may require workers to wear identification that display fully vaccinated versus not fully vaccinated status while on the production set.

 Studio teachers and any other person who come in close contact with minors on the set will also need to be fully vaccinated, if the Producer elects to have a mandatory vaccination policy.

 6. Pre-employment COVID-19 testing

 Mandatory pre-employment COVID-19 testing will remain for the current time, and the test result must be negative to be allowed onto the set.
 However, testing negative does not automatically mean that you are booked to work, and you will still need to receive formal booking details from Central Casting to be considered booked.

 Masking requirements for Zone A workers remain unchanged, meaning Zone A workers will still need to follow the Producer’s requirements for masking and other safety protocols while on the production set.

 What else to know about shows that have a mandatory vaccination policy?

 While Central Casting is not a Producer and Central Casting is not signatory to the Return to Work Agreement, many Producers who hire Background Actors from Central Casting are signatory to the Agreement.
 Thus, Producers can enforce their own policies and procedures on the set including, but not limited to, complying with the requirements set forth in the Return to Work Agreement.
-This also means that while Central Casting will not independently verify your vaccination status or your proof of medical disability or religious exception to vaccination, Producers that have elected to have a mandatory vaccination policy can still do so and Producers have the responsibility to collect and verify this information with you.
+(Note: If you are selected, only Production will collect and verify your proof of disability/religious belief (if applicable to you), but both Central Casting and Production will each separately collect and verify your proof of vaccination.)

 What can you do to help productions know that you are either (1) fully vaccinated or (2) have a medical disability or sincerely held religious belief that prevents vaccination?